 But what if you don’t know this?
 What if you’ve never heard of intrusive thoughts?
 Let’s be honest, it’s not the sort of thing you’re going to speak to your health visitor about (although probably should be) and I doubt very much that it’s something you’d talk to friends about for fear of judgement.
 So what do you do with them?
 Do you dismiss them as ridiculous?
 Or do you spend hours questioning yourself, your parenting, your love for your children – do you become increasingly anxious, guilty, ashamed?
 I imagine for some people it is the latter.
 Whilst post-natal depression is increasingly being recognised and understood, I’m not sure the same can be said for post-natal anxiety.
 It is one of the reasons I wanted to write this post.
 I wanted to share my experience with others, so they know that they are not alone.
 So they know that just because they’ve had one of these thoughts does not mean they want to act on them.
 And having a thought like this does not make it more likely that it is going to happen.

 If you are concerned about your intrusive thoughts, maybe a first step would be to talk to your friends about it – you might be surprised about how common they are.
 I think that shame and fear stop people from opening up, but I honestly think if more people talked about it – admitted that they too have experienced similar thoughts – then the less stigma there would be.
-If you are really concerned, or the intrusive thoughts are impacting on your ability to function, then I strongly recommend you speak to your health visitor or GP – it is nothing to be ashamed about and help is out there.
-You can also find useful information at Anxiety UK which details the different forms of post-natal anxiety.
+If the intrusive thoughts are impacting on your ability to function and on your behaviour, then I strongly recommend you speak to your health visitor or GP – it is nothing to be ashamed about and help is out there.
+You can also find useful information at Anxiety UK which details the different forms of post-natal anxiety, and OCD-UK.

 I hope this post has been helpful.